 Making a legal Will ensures that your decisions regarding your money, property and possessions are carried out after you die.
 Therefore, writing a Will is one of the most important things you will ever do.

 You must make sure your Will is up to date, especially if you have children that are under the age of 18, if you are unmarried, contemplating marriage or becoming divorced, own joint property or have specific plans for your funeral.

 Our Will writing service is quick, discreet and cost effective.

 Why Should You Have A Will?

-Without a Will any surviving spouse may not necessarily inherit your estate, the same goes for unmarried partners – where there is no automatic entitlement; and with any children you have, they could have difficulty receiving their inheritance without a Will.
+Without a Will, the surviving spouse may not necessarily inherit your estate, the same goes for unmarried partners – where there is no automatic entitlement; and with any children you have, they could have difficulty receiving their inheritance without a Will.

 Intestacy rules come into effect when a person dies.
-Intestate simply means somebody who’s died without a legal Will been written.
+Intestate simply means somebody who’s died without a legal Will being written.
 These rules can be harsh on already grieving loved ones.